Nicolas-Henri Tardieu

 Nicolas-Henri Tardieu, called the "Tardieu the elder", (18 January 1674 - 27 January 1749) was a prominent French engraver, known for his sensitive reproductions of Antoine Watteau's paintings.
-He was appointed graveur du roi (King's Engraver) to King Louis XV of France.
+He was appointed graveur du roi (King's Engraver) to King Louis XV.
 His second wife, Marie-Anne Horthemels, came from a family that included engravers and painters.
 She is known as an engraver in her own right.
 Nicolas-Henri and Marie-Anne Tardieu had many descendants who were noted artists, most of them engravers.

 Biography

 Nicolas-Henri Tardieu was born in Paris on 18 January 1674 and was baptized three days later.

 He was the son of Nicolas Tardieu, bourgeois de Paris, and Marie Aymiée [sic].

 His father was a boilermaker, as were his two younger brothers.

 Possibly Nicolas-Henri used scraps of copper from his father's workshop for his early engravings.

 He was a student of Pierre Lepautre, Gérard Audran and Benoit Audran.